 \keywords{Reflectometry, Magnetism, Thin films}

-The magnetic proximity effect refers to an induced magnetic ordering in a normally non-magnetic material.
-This can e.g. occur at an interface in direct contact with a ferromagnet or antiferromagnet.\cite{White:1985fg} Although often overlooked, magnetic proximity effects are present in a variety of magnetic thin film heterostructures and can have profound effects on their magnetic behaviour.\cite{Manna:2014bp,Magnus:2016hr} As an example, proximity effects in non-magnetic spacer layers separating two ferromagnets can give rise to long-range interlayer exchange coupling,\cite{Gokemeijer:1997wg} changes in ordering temperature\cite{Bovensiepen:1998fd} and/or non-oscillatory alignment of magnetic layers.\cite{Lim:2013fe,Gottwald:2013jl} Since layered magnetic structures are ubiquitous in modern technology, the understanding of magnetic proximity effects is of fundamental importance.
+Prominent magnetic proximity effects can be obtained at magnetic interfaces \cite{White:1985fg}.
+These are present in a variety of magnetic thin films and heterostructures, often having profound effects on the observed magnetic properties \cite{Manna:2014bp,Magnus:2016hr}.
+As an example, proximity effects in non-magnetic spacer layers separating two ferromagnets can give rise to long-range interlayer exchange coupling\cite{Gokemeijer:1997wg}, changes in ordering temperature\cite{Bovensiepen:1998fd} and/or non-oscillatory alignment of magnetic layers\cite{Lim:2013fe,Gottwald:2013jl}.
+Since layered magnetic structures are ubiquitous in modern technology, the understanding of magnetic proximity effects is of fundamental importance.